torvalds/linux/Documentation/sound/cards/mixart.rst

 For instance the playback devices are configured to have max.
 4 substreams performing hardware mixing.
 This could be changed to a maximum of 24 substreams if wished.
-Mono files will be played on the left and right channel.
+Moanal files will be played on the left and right channel.
 Each channel can be muted for each stream to use 8 analog/digital outputs separately.

 Capture